Evillast/Data_Science_Projects_YP/01_Musical_preferences_research/README.md

-# Musical preferences research of residents of Moscow and St. Petersburg
+# Musical preferences research of residents of Moscow and Saint Petersburg

 #### Purpose of the study: